 Why Was CKYC Started?

 The Indian government created CKYC under the Prevention of Money Laundering Act, 2002, to stop illegal activities like black money.
-Before CKYC, people had to submit KYC documents for every new financial service, which was time-consuming.
+Before CKYC, people had to submit KYC documents for every new financial service, a process that was time-consuming.
 CKYC solves this by creating a single KYC system for all financial companies, such as:

 - Banks